Galfy1/ros2-droneswarm-hw-ws/README.md

           ```
     - Because systemctl user services won’t start until someone logs in, enable linger for login:
         - `loginctl enable-linger $USER`
+1. Make sure serial port is enabled:
+   - SSH into the pi using:
+        - `ssh raspberrypi.local`
+    - Open config tool (works in headless also):
+        - `sudo raspi-config`
+    - in the utility, select "Interfacing Options" --> "Serial":
+        - When prompted, select "no" to “Would you like a login shell to be accessible over serial?”
+        - When prompted, select "yes" to “Would you like the serial port hardware to be enabled?”.
+    - Now, Reboot the Pi.

 ## How to update the Pi when you change the source code?
 Simply run ./build_copy_start_on_pi.sh with your desired yes/no flag options: